jiveshs98/Bokeh-with-Pandas/README.md

 # Bokeh-with-Pandas
 A very basic implementation of how to use bokeh while working on your data analysis project.
+An html file named **"Line_from_csv"** will created containing the graph.

 <br></br>
 **Snapshot of the Data**